wellle/tmux-complete.vim/README.md

     let g:tmuxcomplete_pane_index_display_duration_ms = 0
     ```

-- Or set it to a different duration:
+- Or set it to a different duration (as a string):

     ```vim
     let g:tmuxcomplete_pane_index_display_duration_ms = "1000"